Finance - Master of Science (MSc)

 More about the course

-Ulm is a great place to live and to study.
-According to a ranking by Times Higher Education, which is based on research and teaching excellence, Ulm university is ranked 14 worldwide among all universities founded in the Golden Age of Higher Education, an era between 1945 and 1967 that is characterized by rapid university expansion.
-In a broader perspective, Ulm University improved its ranking again and is now ranked 140 worldwide among all universities regardless of their age, according to another analysis by Times Higher Education.
+lm is a great place to live and to study.
+According to a ranking by Times Higher Education, which is based on research and teaching excellence, Ulm university is ranked among the top ten percent of universities world wide.
+And among all universities founded in the Golden Age of Higher Education, from 1945 to 1967, Ulm University is ranked 14 worldwide in another Times Higher Education ranking.

 Ulm - the feel-good city

 Studying and researching is all well and good.
 But Ulm, the birthplace of Albert Einstein, also has a lot to offer to keep you entertained in your spare time.

 The city is beautiful and cozy, yet full of life.
 You can meet with your friends in one of the many cafes, pubs or parks.
 Events like the Ulmer Zelt (summer concert & comedy series), Nabada (carnival on the river) or the International Donaufest (food, craftworks & music) will get you on your feet and out and about in this medieval city with its quaint alleys and lush green parks.